nickmiller-iit/AglycinesInsecticide/AnalysisNotes.md

   - T12, rep 1: read 1 (0.3%), read 2(0.57%)

 Overall, this looks pretty respectable.
 We are probably OK with the remaining low levels of adaptor contamination.
 We are not doing de-novo assembly so, at worst, those reads will fail to map.

+## Mapping reads

+Reads were mapped to the genome using GSNAP v2017-04-24 with default parameters.
+Resulting BAM files were sorted and idexed with samtools v1.4.

+GSNAP will only map paired reads or single reads, not a mixture of both.
+We could work around this by doing paired and single reads separatedly and then merging the output.
+Chose not to do this right away and just align paired reads as in most cases we will only gain a few % extra reads and the quality of the single reads is lower.